 Second crop season (2019):

 In the second season, the first sowing was done on 10th July.
 The bacterial blight disease was initiated in 3rd week (33 SMW) and value was 3.57.
 There was rainfall in the 3rd and 4th weeks (33-34 SMW) which increased and per cent disease severity (6.42) and in the 5th week it reached to 11.42.
 The bacterial blight severity was increased rapidly (3.57- 49.53) between 33 to 43rd standard meteorological weeks.
 Whereas, the maximum progression in disease severity was recorded between 36th and 37th standard meteorological weeks (14.57 to 28.57) due to prevailing of favourable temperature (33.33°C), relative humidity (82%) and rainfall (24 mm) during this period.
 The maximum disease progress was noticed in the plants sown on second date of sowing as compared to other dates of sowing.
 The second sowing was done on 20th July and the per cent disease severity was 4.28 (34 SMW).
 Thereafter, per cent disease severity was gradually increased ranging from 16.42 to 27.85 during 36th to 37th standard meteorological weeks.
 There was rainfall (24 to 37.8 mm), favourable mean temperature (33.3-35.1°C) and mean per cent relative humidity (82 to 81%) for bacterial blight development during 36th to 37th standard meteorological weeks which resulted an abrupt increased in per cent disease severity ranging 27.85 to 53.57.
 But after that the per cent disease severity remained constant (54.58- 55.00) during last two SM weeks (42nd and 43rd).
 The third sowing was done on 30th July.
 The bacterial blight disease was initiated at 36th standard week and the value was 1.42.
 Thereafter, it was increased from 5.71-33.57 during 37th to 41st SM weeks.
 But after that the per cent disease severity remained constant (34.28-35.00) during last two standard meteorological weeks (42nd and 43rd).
 The fourth sowing was done on 9th August and initial per cent disease severity was 2.85 at 37th standard meteorological week.
-The per cent disease severity increased to 23.57 in 41st SM week thereafter it increased slightly due to unfavourable weather parameters and reached at 25.71 in 43rd standard meteorological week The last sowing was done on 19th August and initial per cent disease severity was minimum (1.42) at 37th standard meteorological week.
+The per cent disease severity increased to 23.57 in 41st SM week thereafter it increased slightly due to unfavourable weather parameters and reached 25.71 in 43rd standard meteorological week The last sowing was done on 19th August and initial per cent disease severity was minimum (1.42) at 37th standard meteorological week.
 The per cent disease severity increased to 15.00 in 41st SM week thereafter, it increased slightly due to unfavourable weather parameters and reached at 17.85 in 43rd standard meteorological week (Table 4).

 During the second cropping season 2019, also the period between 36th to 37th SM weeks (3rd Sept. to 16th Sept.) was found most favourable for development of bacterial blight.